-You can find information about the trail up Stob Binnein here.
+Find information about the trail up Stob Binnein.

 You’ll often find yourself in locations such as working farms, estates and areas protected for their conservation value, and we hope all our visitors will act responsibly and respect their surroundings, while having a safe and enjoyable time in the National Park.